jaredpetersen/raspilive/README.md

 Defaults to `8080`.

 ###### -S, --secure
-Specify that express should serve over HTTPS.
+Specify to serve over HTTPS.

 Disabled by default.

 ###### -C, --certificatePath
-SSL Certificate Chain path for express server.
+SSL certificate chain for the server.

 ###### -K, --keyPath
-SSL Private Key path for certificate Chain.
+SSL private key path for the certificate chain.

 ## Install